Gospel Reading: Luke 4:24-30

 13 But his servants came near and said to him, "My father, if the prophet had commanded you to do some great thing, would you not have done it?
 How much rather, then, when he says to you, `Wash, and be clean'?"
 14 So he went down and dipped himself seven times in the Jordan, according to the word of the man of God; and his flesh was restored like the flesh of a little child, and he was clean.
 15 Then he returned to the man of God, he and all his company, and he came and stood before him; and he said, "Behold, I know that there is no God in all the earth but in Israel; so accept now a present from your servant."

-When Jesus proclaimed the good news of God's kingdom to his own people, he did not hesitate to confront them with their sin of indifference and unbelief.
-He startled his listeners in the synagogue at Nazareth with a seeming rebuke that no prophet or servant of God can receive honor among his own people.
-He then angered them when he complimented the Gentiles who seemed to have shown more faith in God than the "chosen ones" of Israel.
-The Jews regarded the unbelieving Gentiles as "fuel for the fires of hell."
-Jesus' praise for "outsiders" offended the ears of his own people because they were blind-sighted to God's mercy and plan of redemption for all nations.
-The word of warning and judgment spoken by Jesus was met with hostility by his own people.
-They forcibly threw him out of the town and would have done him harm had he not stopped them.
+When Jesus first proclaimed the good news of God's kingdom to his own townspeople at Nazareth (Luke 4:23-27), he did not hesitate to confront them with their sin of indifference and unbelief.
+He startled his listeners in the synagogue at Nazareth with a seeming rebuke that no prophet or servant of God could receive honor among his own people.
+He then angered them when he complimented Gentiles who had shown more faith in God than the "chosen ones" of Israel.
+Some who despised the Gentiles (non-Jews) even spoke of them as "fuel for the fires of hell."
+Jesus' praise for "outsiders" offended the ears of his own people because they were blind-sighted to God's merciful plan of redemption for all the nations.
+The word of rebuke spoken by Jesus was met with indignation and hostility.
+The Nazarenes forcibly threw him out of their town and would have done him physical harm had he not stopped them.

-The Lord Jesus offers healing and pardon to all who humbly ask for his mercy and help.
-He will set us free from every sinful habit and every harmful way of relating to our neighbor, if we allow him to cleanse and heal us.
-If we want to walk in freedom and grow in love and holiness, then we must humbly renounce our sinful ways and submit to Christ's instruction and healing for our lives.
+The Lord Jesus will set us free from every sinful habit and every harmful way of relating to our neighbor, if we allow him to cleanse and heal us.
+If we want to walk in freedom and grow in love and holiness, then we must humbly renounce our sinful ways and submit to Christ's instruction and healing discipline in our lives.
 Scripture tells us that the Lord disciplines us for our good that we may share his holiness (Hebrews 12:10).
-Do you want the Lord Jesus to set you free from every sinful pattern and to make you whole and well again?
-Ask him to show you the way to walk in his love and truth.
+Do you want the Lord Jesus to set you free and make you whole again?
+Ask him to show you the way to walk in his healing love and truth.

 2 My soul thirsts for God, for the living God.
 When shall I come and behold the face of God?